Mascros/yorkSquares/README.md

 # yorkSquares
-I was in a rush so the code and commit messages get bad at the end
+My solution is found in the MyPlayer folder.
+We had to design a program to play the pen and paper game dots and squares.